 What is the Whistleblower Program?

 The AMF’s Whistleblower Program is designed to:

-- assure whistleblowers that they can report wrongdoing in complete confidence and will be protected against reprisals;
+- assure whistleblowers that they can report wrongdoing in complete confidence;

 - gather original information about violations under the laws and regulations administered by the AMF.

 Whistleblowers make an important contribution by sharing information that might not otherwise be available to investigators.
 Thanks to whistleblowers, authorities can uncover more offences, intervene earlier and minimize the consequences of offences for victims.
 In some cases, the information provided by whistleblowers can even help prevent offences from being committed.